-Sometimes, the traffic is allowed on alternate days.
-For example, the traffic from Sonamarg will be allowed on Monday, then from Dras on Tuesday, from Sonmarg on Wednesday, and so on and so forth.
+Sometimes, traffic is allowed on alternate days.
+For example, traffic from Sonamarg will be allowed on Monday, then from Dras on Tuesday, from Sonmarg on Wednesday, and so on and so forth.

 Sometimes, both ways traffic will be allowed but only during specific hours.
 From Sonamarg, the timings will be between 7 to 10 am and then 1 to 4 pm from Dras.

 Since we were traveling in October, no such rule existed.
-The traffic was allowed from both sides on all days.
+Traffic was allowed from both sides on all days.
 I will want to start early so we could beat the trucks at least and reach the other side of the pass in time.

 Sonamarg to Kargil Road Trip

 I woke at around 6.30 am.
 Mohsin, the owner of Hotel Barzman, advised me to be on our way since the traffic was already open.
 We freshened up, packed our bags, and were on our way to Zojila top by 7.30 am.